uktrade/wdio-image-diff/README.md

 - Compares 2 images
 - Saves baseline if no baseline is present
 - Creates a diff image in case of failure
-- Works with any device/browser supported by webdriverIO
+- Works with any device/browser supported by wdio and your third party i.e saucelabs
+- Force browser window size so it's not reliant on third party (size can be modified via options)

-- It's currently limited to take screenshots of the entire page
+**It's currently limited to take screenshots of the entire page

 ## Integration with webdriverIO
 - in `wdio.conf.js` require the package: `const WdioImage = require ('@uktrade/wdio-image-diff-js').default`